-- C.1 Despite anything else in this Agreement, the employer and an individual employee may agree to vary the application of the terms of this Agreement relating to any of the following in order to meet the genuine needs of both the employee and the employer: - (a) arrangements for when work is performed; or - (b) overtime rates; or - (c) penalty rates; or - (d) allowances; or - (e) annual leave loading. - C.2 The Agreement must be one that is genuinely made by the employer and the individual employee without coercion or duress. - C.3 The Agreement may only be made after the individual employee has commenced employment with the employer. - C.4 The employer who wishes to initiate the making of an agreement must: - (a) give the employee a written proposal; and - (b) if the employer is aware that the employee has, or reasonably should be aware that the employee may have, limited understanding of written English, take reasonable steps (including providing a translation in an appropriate language) to ensure that the employee understands the proposal. - C.5 The Agreement must result in the employee being better off overall at the time the agreement is made than if the agreement had not been made. - C.6 The Agreement must do all of the following: - (a) state the names of the employer and the employee; and - (b) identify the Agreement term, or terms, the application of which is to be varied; and - (c) set out how the application of the award term, or each award term, is varied; and - (d) set out how the agreement results in the employee being better off overall at the time the agreement is made than if the agreement had not been made; and - (e) state the date the agreement is to start. - C.7 An agreement must be: - (a) in writing; and - (b) signed by the employer and the employee and, if the employee is under 18 years of age, by the employee's parent or guardian. - C.8 Except as provided in clause C.7(b), the Agreement must not require the approval or consent of a person other than the employer and the employee. - C.9 The employer must keep the Agreement as a time and wages record and give a copy to the employee.
+- C.1 Despite anything else in this Agreement, the employer and an individual employee may agree to vary the application of the terms of this Agreement relating to any of the following in order to meet the genuine needs of both the employee and the employer: - (a) arrangements for when work is performed; or - (b) overtime rates; or - (c) penalty rates; or - (d) allowances; or - (e) annual leave loading. - C.2 The Agreement must be one that is genuinely made by the employer and the individual employee without coercion or duress. - C.3 The Agreement may only be made after the individual employee has commenced employment with the employer. - C.4 The employer who wishes to initiate the making of an agreement must: - (a) give the employee a written proposal; and - (b) if the employer is aware that the employee has, or reasonably should be aware that the employee may have, limited understanding of written English, take reasonable steps (including providing a translation in an appropriate language) to ensure that the employee understands the proposal. - C.5 The Agreement must result in the employee being better off overall at the time the agreement is made than if the agreement had not been made. - C.6 The Agreement must do all of the following: - (a) state the names of the employer and the employee; and - (b) identify the Agreement term, or terms, the application of which is to be varied; and - (c) set out how the application of the award term, or each award term, is varied; and - (d) set out how the agreement results in the employee being better off overall at the time the agreement is made than if the agreement had not been made; and - (e) state the date the agreement is to start. - C.7 An agreement must be: - (a) in writing; and - (b) signed by the employer and the employee and, if the employee is under 18 years of age, by the employee's parent or guardian. - C.8 Except as provided in clause C.7(b), the Agreement must not require the approval or consent of a person other than the employer and the employee. - C.9 The employer must keep the Agreement as a time and wages record and the employee will be provided with the signed Arrangement within 14 days and that the instrument will not contain any unlawful terms.